-- (a) "Nipissing University Act" means Bill Pr70 (An Act respecting Nipissing University); - (b) "University" means Nipissing University: - (c) "Board" means the Board of Governors of the University; - (d) "Senate" means the Senate of the University; - (e) "Faculty" means an academic faculty of the University; - (f) "School" means a school of the University; - (g) "Department" means a department of an academic faculty or of a school of the University; - (h) "Division" means a division of an academic faculty or of a school of the University; - (i) "Senator" means a voting member of the Senate; - (j) "President" means the President of the University; - (k) "PVPAR" means the Provost and Vice-President, Academic and Research of the University; - (1) "VPFA" means the Vice-President, Finance and Administration of the University; - (m) "Dean" means the Dean of an academic faculty of the University; - (n) "Chair" means a presiding officer, as in Chair of Senate, committee Chair, department Chair, division Chair or program Chair;
+- (a) "Nipissing University Act" means Bill Pr70 (An Act respecting Nipissing University); - (b) "University" means Nipissing University; - (c) "Board" means the Board of Governors of the University; - (d) "Senate" means the Senate of the University; - (e) "Faculty" means an academic faculty of the University; - (f) "School" means a school of the University; - (g) "Department" means a department of an academic faculty or of a school of the University; - (h) "Division" means a division of an academic faculty or of a school of the University; - (i) "Senator" means a voting member of the Senate; - (j) "Speaker" means a Faculty Senator elected as Speaker of Senate - (k) "Deputy Speaker" means a Faculty Senator elected as Deputy Speaker of Senate - (1) "President" means the President of the University; - (m) "PVPAR" means the Provost and Vice-President, Academic and Research of the University; - (n) "VPFA" means the Vice-President, Finance and Administration of the University; - (o) "Dean" means the Dean of an Academic Faculty of the University (Arts and Science & Education and Professional Schools) and also referred to as a Faculty Dean of the University (Dean of Teaching & Dean of Graduate Studies and Research);

-- (o) "Director" means a director of a program or school of the University; - (p) "Faculty member" means a member of the teaching staff of the University who is eligible for active membership in FASBU or CASBU, and who holds either a full-time academic appointment at the rank of lecturer or above or a full-time appointment as a lab, seminar or service course instructor; - (q) "Student" means a full-time or part-time student of the University in good academic standing, as determined by the University; - (r) "Regional campus" means a campus of the University located outside North Bay; - (s) "NUSU Executive" means the elected student members of the Nipissing University Student Union Executive; - (t) "Alumni Board" means the Board of Directors of the Nipissing University Alumni Advisory Board; - (u) "ACE" means the Aboriginal Council on Education of the University; and - (v) "Quorum" means the minimum number of voting members in attendance in order for a meeting to commence or continue; and - (w) "Day" means operating business day.
+- (p) "Chair" means a presiding officer, as in Chair of Senate, committee Chair, department Chair, division Chair or program Chair; - (q) "Director" means a director of a program or school of the University; - (r) "Faculty member" means a member of the University whose primary appointment and responsibility is either as a full-time faculty, academic librarian, lab, seminar or special course instructor; - (s) "Student" means a full-time or part-time student of the University in good academic standing, as determined by the University; - (t) "NUSU Executive" means the elected student members of the Nipissing University Student Union Executive; - (u) "Alumni Board" means the Board of Directors of the Nipissing University Alumni Advisory Board: - (v) "ICE" means the Indigenous Council on Education of the University; and - (w) "Quorum" means the minimum number of voting members in attendance in order for a meeting to commence or continue; and - (x) "Day" means operating business day.

-1.2 Definitions Related to Senate Committees and Subcommittees
+1.2 Definitions Related to Senate Committees

-In defining the membership of Senate committees or subcommittees in these By-Laws:
+In defining the membership of Senate committees in these By-Laws:

-- (a) "Faculty Senator" means a faculty member who is a voting member of Senate; - (b) "Faculty non-Senator" means a faculty member who is not a voting member of Senate; - (c) "Student Senator" means a student who is a voting member of Senate; - (d) "Representative" means a representative (student, Board, Alumni Advisory Board or ACE) who may or may not also be a voting member of Senate; and - (e) "Designate" means a person formally delegated by an ex officio voting member of Senate to participate and vote on the member's behalf at all meetings of a specified Senate committee or subcommittee during any given year.
+- (a) "Faculty Senator" means a faculty member who is a voting member of Senate; - (b) "Faculty non-Senator" means a faculty member who is not a voting member of Senate; - (c) "Student Senator" means a student who is a voting member of Senate; - (d) "Representative" means a representative (student, Board, Alumni Advisory Board or ICE) who may or may not also be a voting member of Senate; and - (e) "Designate" means a person formally delegated by an ex officio voting member of Senate to participate and vote on the member's behalf at all meetings of a specified Senate committee during any given year.
 The Dean's designate shall be in an academic position such as an Associate Dean; a Director; a Department, or Section Chair; or, a Faculty member.